satya164/react-native-monorepo-config/README.md

   };
   ```

 - Block packages defined in `peerDependencies` of other packages in the monorepo to avoid duplicate versions from being loaded.
-They must be added under `dependencies` or `devDependencies` in the app's `package.json`.
+They must be added under `dependencies` or `devDependencies` in the app's `package.json` to be resolved correctly.

   Loading duplicate versions of some packages such as `react` can cause issues.
 So this way multiple versions are not loaded.
 Make sure to specify `peerDependencies` for your packages appropriately.

 - If the packages defined in `peerDependencies` have been hoisted to the monorepo root, point Metro to them so they can be found.
-- Configure Metro's resolve to prioritize `package.json#source` or the `source` condition in `package.json#exports` so that the app can import source code directly from other packages in the monorepo.
+- Configure Metro's resolver to prioritize `package.json#source` or the `source` condition in `package.json#exports` so that the app can import source code directly from other packages in the monorepo.

   To utilize this, make sure to add the `source` field to the `package.json` of the packages you want to import from, e.g.: